Governance Framework

 Bribery, corruption and Whistle-blowing

-Bribery and corruption are significant risks in the oil and gas industry and as such the Company operates a Group-wide Anti-Corruption and Bribery Policy, which applies to all Group employees and contractor staff.
-The Policy requires annual bribery and corruption risk assessments; risk-based due diligence on all parties with whom the Company does business; appropriate anti-bribery and corruption clauses in contracts; and the training of personnel in anti-bribery and corruption meansures.
+Bribery and corruption are significant risks in the oil and gas industry and, as such, the Company operates a Group-wide Anti- Corruption and Bribery Policy, which applies to all Group employees and contractor staff.
+The policy requires: annual bribery and corruption risk assessments; risk-based due diligence on all parties with whom the Company does business; appropriate anti-bribery and corruption clauses in contracts; and the training of personnel in anti-bribery and corruption measures.
 In addition, the Company’s Code of Conduct requires that employees or others working on behalf of the Company do not engage in bribery or corruption in any form.
+Corruption-related risks are evaluated on a Group-wide basis (not in respect of divisions).
+No confirmed corruption cases were identified in 2023.

-The Company has also adopted a Whistle-blowing Policy that takes account of the Whistle-blowing Arrangements Code of Practice issued by the British Standards Institute and Public Concern at Work.
+The Company has also adopted a Whistleblowing Policy that takes account of the Whistleblowing Arrangements Code of Practice issued by the British Standards Institute and Public Concern at Work.
+Further information can be found on page 63 of the annual report.